 Conference registration and hotel reservations will open on Tuesday, December 26, 2017.

 About the Gatlinburg Conference

-The Gatlinburg Conference continues its tradition as one of the premier conferences in the United States for behavioral scientists conducting research in intellectual and related developmental disabilities.
 The Gatlinburg Conference on Research and Theory in Intellectual and Developmental Disabilities was established in the 1960's.
+The conference continues its tradition as one of the premier conferences in the United States for behavioral scientists conducting research in intellectual and developmental disabilities.

 Date: April 11-13, 2018